Moral disengagement: Euphemistic labelling

 Using euphemistic language to describe reprehensible conduct is another way that individuals can morally disengage from their moral standards.
 Language shapes individual thought forms which constitute the basis for courses of action.
 Activities can take on different "appearances" depending on what names are given or attached them.
 Euphemistic language is a means to make injurious and harmful behavior respectable and reduce responsibility for it from the person.
 With the help of intricate rephrasing, detrimental behaviour is made innocuous and acceptable, and people who are part of it are liberated from feeling sense of guilty.
 Adults are more likely to engage in aggressive conduct when the detrimental act is sanitized than when it is labelled as an aggression.

 There exists different varieties of euphemisms.
 One of them is dependent on sanitizing language.
 By disguising the deleterious with innocent wordings, the detrimental behaviour itself becomes more respectable.
 Soldiers "waste" people rather than kill them.
 Bombing missions are executed in the name of "servicing the target," and for the sake of public utility.
 Terrorists name themselves as "freedom fighters."
 The attacks are depicted as "clean, surgical strikes," and the victims are eloquently listed as "collateral damage."
 Sanitizing euphemism is also commonly used in less abominable daily activities that people perform every day.
 From the point of view of several government agencies, people are not laid off.
 Instead they are provided with a "career alternative enhancement", making it look like they are offered a job promotion.
 The lecturer may teach business students to rephrase lies in competitive business transactions for the sake of closing the deal as "strategic misrepresentation".
 The nuclear power industry has its own technical set of terms of euphemisms for the detrimental effects caused by nuclear mishaps to the public.
 An explosion is described as an "energetic dis-assembly," and a reactor accident is labeled as a "normal aberration".
 Last but not least, plutonium contamination is tagged as "infiltration".
-People working in the television industry attempt to introduce some of the most brutal television shows of human cruelty to the public with the sanitized tags of "action and adventure" programming.
 The acid rain which imposes destroying effects on lakes and forests has its own euphemistic label of "atmospheric deposition of anthropogenically derived acidic substances".